List of Dune characters: Murbella

 Murbella is a young Honored Matre who defects to the Bene Gesserit.
 In Heretics of Dune, the violent Honored Matres capture the teenage Duncan Idaho ghola, who is loyal to their enemies, the Bene Gesserit.
 Young Honored Matre Murbella is tasked to use her sexual imprinting talents to enslave Duncan to force his allegiance to them.
 The Tleilaxu have secretly programmed the ghola with the male equivalent to the Honored Matres' imprinting power, which is unlocked by Murbella's attempt.
 Duncan and Murbella imprint each other, and in her weakened condition Murbella is easily captured by the Bene Gesserit.
-Her new addiction to Duncan keeps Murbella subdued, and Bene Gesserit soon begin to train her as one of them, though they do not completely trust her.
+Her new addiction to Duncan keeps Murbella subdued, and the Bene Gesserit soon begin to train her as one of them, though they do not completely trust her.
 In Chapterhouse: Dune, Duncan and Murbella's mutual imprinting has made them reluctant lovers.
 Murbella collapses under the pressure of training and her pregnancy, but realizes that she admires and wants to be Bene Gesserit.
 Murbella submits to the spice agony to become a Bene Gesserit Reverend Mother, and survives.
 During a Bene Gesserit attack on the Honored Matres, Murbella kills the Great Honored Matre Logno with her Bene Gesserit-enhanced fighting skills, and the Honored Matres are awed by her physical prowess.
 The Bene Gesserit Mother Superior Darwi Odrade is also killed, and Murbella secures the leadership of both groups, per Odrade's plan.
 Murbella intends to merge the two orders into a New Sisterhood, which displeases some of the Bene Gesserit.
 The dissenters flee Chapterhouse with Duncan, Miles Teg, and Sheeana in a no-ship, and Murbella realizes their plan too late to stop them.